GLOBAL MARKETS-Yen posts biggest weekly gain since 2008, stocks fall

 By Herbert Lash

-NEW YORK, April 29 The yen hit an 18-month high on Friday as investors bet the Bank of Japan might be done adding stimulus to the economy, while stocks in Europe and on Wall Street headed lower as earnings disappointed.
+NEW YORK, April 29 The yen hit an 18-month high on Friday as investors bet the Bank of Japan might be done adding fresh stimulus to the economy, while stocks in Europe and Wall Street headed lower as earnings failed to inspire higher valuations.

-Major European stock indexes closed down more than 2 percent and U.S. equities were as much as 1.0 percent lower.
+U.S. equities fell about 0.7 percent, following declines in Europe where major stock indexes fell 2 percent or more.

 The yen was on track for its biggest weekly gain since the 2008 financial crisis, also spurred by a weak reading of U.S. economic growth on Thursday and the Federal Reserve's cautious tone this week.

-The yen has gained 3 percent since Thursday when the BOJ decided to hold monetary policy steady in the face of soft global demand and the yen's recent sharp rise.
+The yen has gained 3 percent since Thursday's meeting where the BOJ held monetary policy steady in the face of soft global demand and the yen's recent sharp rise.
 The BOJ move defied expectations for increased stimulus measures to fight deflation.

-The dollar was last down 1.3 percent against the yen at 106.68 yen after hitting an 18-month low of 106.67.
-The dollar is off about 4 percent against the yen for the week, on track to post its biggest weekly loss since October 2008.
+The dollar was last down 0.9 percent against the yen at 107.11 yen after hitting an 18-month low of 106.92.
+The dollar was off about 4 percent against the yen for the week, on track to post its biggest weekly loss since October 2008.

-The dollar also tumbled against the euro, with the euro hitting its highest against the dollar in two and a half weeks, at $1.1459.
-The euro was last up 0.87 percent against the dollar at $1.1450.
+The dollar also tumbled against the euro, with the euro hitting its highest level against the dollar in two and a half weeks, at $1.1447.
+The euro was last up 0.81 percent against the dollar at $1.1443.

 "It's just a continuation of momentum after the BOJ policy announcement," said Vassili Serebriakov, currency strategist at BNP Paribas in New York.

-European equities posted their biggest weekly drop in more than two months, with the FTSEurofirst 300 index of leading European shares falling 2.2 percent and the euro zone blue chip Euro STOXX 50 tumbling 3.1 percent.
+European equities were headed for their biggest weekly decline in one month, with the FTSEurofirst 300 index of leading European shares down 2 percent and the euro zone blue chip Euro STOXX 50 down 3 percent.

-Rahul Shah, chief executive of Ideal Asset Management in New York, said valuations are high, so earnings must exceed that bar for the market to go higher.
+Rahul Shah, chief executive of Ideal Asset Management in New York, said valuations are high, so earnings must exceed a high bar for the market to go higher.

 "We've seen that from Amazon and Facebook, and those shares have been awarded accordingly," Shah said.
 "But the rest of the earnings reports have been less inspiring to say the least, so it's hard to see the overall market march much higher."